The age old advice states that if you want to sample authentic cuisine, pick a restaurant where the locals are eating.

 This certainly applies to Indian restaurants in the UK – if it’s frequented by non-Asians, chances are it will be bland and not quite up to scratch.

-So I adopted this rule of thumb when looking for food places in Phuket, Thailand, and following the guidance paid off.
+So I adopted this rule of thumb when looking for where to eat in Phuket, Thailand.
+Following the guidance certainly paid off.

-Phuket is an island littered with tourists, no more so than on the legendary Jungceylon area, which features the notorious Bangla road, a haven for backpackers, partygoers and the odd dirty old man looking for a Thai lady friend (but I won’t go into that).
+Phuket is an island littered with tourists, no more so than on the legendary Jungceylon area.
+It features the notorious Bangla road, a haven for backpackers, partygoers and the odd dirty old man looking for a Thai lady friend (but I won’t go into that).

-So as you can imagine, a lot of food places cater for the western market, and there are enough McDonalds’, Burger Kings and Starbucks to satisfy the most unsophisticated of pallets.
+So as you can imagine, a lot of food places cater for the western market.
+There are enough McDonalds’, Burger Kings and Starbucks to satisfy the most unsophisticated of pallets.

 We fell in the tourist trap a few times, by being talked into visiting an Indo-Thai restaurant, which though nice, was similar to what we’d get back home.